 Phase transition 1.
 The Neoproterozoic revolution (Rozanov 2003: 41).
 Anaerobic cyanobacteria enriched atmosphere in oxygen which was a strong poison for the anaerobic prokaryotes.
-This caused an ecological crisis.
-Apparently, the first one in the history of the Earth.
+This caused an ecological crisis (apparently, the first one in the history of the Earth).
 Extinction of the anaerobic prokaryotes started, and the anaerobic prokaryote fauna gave place to the eukaryote and primitive multicellular.

-Evolution: From Big Bang to Nanorobots 2015 151-155 151 Phase transition 2.
+Phase transition 2.
 The Cambrian explosion (the beginning of the Paleozoic Era) - $570 \times 10^6$ years ago (Carroll 1992, vol. 1: 10).
 Most modern phylogenetic branches of multicellular organisms (including vertebrates) appeared during tens of millions of years.
 In the Paleozoic Era the land was gradually inhabited by living creatures.
 When it was totally inhabited and all corresponding ecological niches were filled, the next evolution crisis occurred.